SonnyLabs/sonnylabs_py/README.md

 - Causing the LLM to perform unauthorized actions
 - Compromising application security

-### PII
-PII (Personally Identifiable Information) refers to any information that can be used to identify an individual, such as their name, email address, phone number, or social security number.

-Risks associated with PII:
-- Unauthorized access to personal information
-- Data breaches and identity theft
-- Unauthorized disclosure of sensitive information
-- Unauthorized modification of personal data

-The SonnyLabs REST API provides a way to detect prompt injections and PII in real-time in your AI applications.
+The SonnyLabs vulnerability scanner provides a way to test your AI applications for prompt injection vulnerabilities without disrupting user interactions.
+You'll receive a comprehensive vulnerability report by email within 24 hours, detailing any security weaknesses found in both user inputs and AI responses.

-## REST API output example
+## REST API output example on the input prompt

 ```json
 {